garyeh/Clickstarter/README.md

 }
 ```

-This speeds up the rendering of filtered results because the filtered results and the full index page share the same component.
-The user does not notice this re-rendering because the modal covers the entire page.
+This speeds up the rendering of filtered results because the full index page and the filtered results page share the same component.
+The user does not see this re-rendering because the modal covers the entire page.

 - Closing the modal will send the user back to the page they were on when they opened the modal (if it wasn't already the index page).